 Prerequisite: EDU 321.
-The purpose of this course is to study curricula taught to Limited English Proficient (LEP) students and the types of instructional material that may be developed to assist LEP students in achieving success in public school classrooms.
+The purpose of this course is to examine grade-level curricula and materials used with English Language Learners (ELLs) and the research-supported instructional practices that may be developed and adapted to provide ELLs equal opportunity for achieving academic success in K-12 classrooms.
 30-hour practicum required.
+Offered every semester.

-Secondary Education\ (SED)
+Secondary Education (SED)

 Secondary education majors are required to complete a subject field major, professional education courses, and the courses listed below which apply to their major field.
-Content in each methods class will include instruction regarding State of Florida Sunshine Standards.
+Content in each methods class will include instruction in the Common Core State Standards and Florida's Next Generation Sunshine State Standards.